Catalog Year: 2020-2021

 Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions.
 For information specific to the accelerated MA in anthropology, see Application Requirements and Deadlines.

-While undergraduate students, accelerated master's students complete two graduate courses (chosen from ANTH 535 Anthropology and the Human Condition: Seminar I, ANTH 536 Anthropology and the Human Condition: Seminar II, and ANTH 650 Methods in Anthropology) as indicated on their Accelerated Master's Program Application with a minimum grade of 3.00 in each course.
-Once admitted to the accelerated master's pathway, students must maintain a minimum cumulative GPA of 3.25 in all course work.
+While undergraduate students, accelerated master's students complete two graduate courses (chosen from ANTH 535 Anthropology and the Human Condition: Seminar I, ANTH 536 Anthropology and the Human Condition: Seminar II, and ANTH 650 Methods in Anthropology) as indicated on their Accelerated Master's Program Application with a minimum grade of B in each course.
+Once admitted to the accelerated master's pathway, students must maintain a minimum cumulative GPA of 3.25 in all coursework.
 On completion and conferral of the undergraduate degree in the semester indicated in the application, they submit the Bachelor's/Accelerated Master's Transition Form and are admitted to graduate status.

 As graduate students, accelerated master's students have an advanced standing.
 They must meet all master's degree requirements except for the two courses (6 credits) they completed as undergraduates.
 Students must begin their master's program the semester immediately following conferral of the undergraduate degree.